5enox/metacreator/README.md

 Feel free to open issues and submit pull requests.
 We welcome contributions to improve this project.

-## License
+## Developmnt

-This project is licensed under the MIT License.
+This service was entirely developed by me, and I'm working on adding more platforms